Shapes of gravity: Tensor non-Gaussianity and massive spin-2 fields: Graviton non-Gaussianities

 \section{Graviton non-Gaussianities}

-The wavefunctional coefficients computed in Section~\ref{sec:CubicWavefunctionCoefficients} involve partially-massless spin-2 fields on the external lines, and therefore will lead to mixed massless-PM 3-point correlation functions.
-Though these may be of independent phenomenological interest if the partially-massless spin-2 itself couples to baryonic matter, in this section we wish to consider the effects of these wavefunctional coefficients on pure {\it graviton} correlation functions.
+The wavefunctional coefficients computed in Section~\ref{sec:CubicWavefunctionCoefficients} involve partially massless spin-2 fields on the external lines, and therefore will lead to mixed massless-PM 3-point correlation functions.
+Though these may be of independent phenomenological interest if the partially massless spin-2 itself couples to baryonic matter, in this section we wish to consider the effects of these wavefunctional coefficients on pure {\it graviton} correlation functions.
 This requires a linear mixing that can convert the PM spin-2 external lines into massless graviton legs.
-Such a mixing is not possible in pure de Sitter space, so we expect that we such mixings will be slow-roll suppressed.
+Such a mixing is not possible in pure de Sitter space, so we expect that such mixings will be slow-roll suppressed.
 Nevertheless, this suppression can be compensated by the size of the 3-point couplings, as was demonstrated in Sec.~\ref{sec:SketchOfCalculation}.

 In this section we discuss two different effects of mixing.
 In the first case, we imagine that the conversion to massless gravitons happens at the {\it end} of inflation, so that the late-time wavefunctional computed in exact de Sitter space gives the leading contribution, and that the mixing occurs due to the off-diagonal 2-point function between the PM field and the graviton in the wavefunction.
 Here we focus on the 3-point interactions involving 2 PM fields and one massless graviton, since it happens that these are the only vertices that lead to a constant late-time graviton 3-point function.
 We also consider the effect of linear mixings directly in quasi-de Sitter space, which allows the conversion to take place {\it during} inflation, which can also affect graviton correlation functions at late times, particularly in soft limits.
-In technical terms, the former processes depend on the cubic coefficients calculated in the previous section, while the latter stem from contributions of partially-massless fields to $\langle T^{3}\rangle$ via bulk-mixing diagrams which have not yet been discussed.
+In technical terms, the former processes depend on the cubic coefficients calculated in the previous section, while the latter stem from contributions of partially massless fields to $\langle T^{3}\rangle$ via bulk-mixing diagrams which have not yet been discussed.

 We give the contributions of the computed coefficients to the bispectrum $\langle \gamma^{3}\rangle$, and comment on their contributions to the trispectrum $\langle \gamma^{4}\rangle$.